 Fees and funding

 Are you a high-performing student interested in a career in research?
 Apply for our MA studentships scheme for September 2017 entry and you can have the cost of your student fees paid for.
-The new scheme is for both full-time and part-time study for Master of Arts (MA) degrees.
+The new scheme is for full-time Master of Arts (MA) and full-time Master of Music (MMus) degrees only.
 It covers seven different awards within the disciplines of Fine Art, Media and Music.